younesDev00/InformationSystems/Report.md

     Replies could include:
-    * I have been to 3 countries in total australia, spain, france providing me with excellent knowledge to these countries, france being the one visited as a student tourist on a low budget, thus i got to experiance the true life style of a student traveler and a budget orianted tourist providing me the ability to empathies with such travelers.
+    * I have been to 3 countries in total australia, spain, france providing me with excellent knowledge to these countries, france being the one visited as a student tourist on a low budget, thus i got to experience the true life style of a student traveler and a budget oriented tourist providing me the ability to empathies with such travelers.

 3. **how do you time manage and plane your activities?**

     Replies could include:
-    * Travel consultants require excellent time managment skills and as such i have built a strict habbit of planing all my activities ahead of time and following such plans, i use apps like MS Calander in order to not only manage my future activities but also to manage my daily and hourly tasks.
+    * Travel consultants require excellent time management skills and as such i have built a strict habit of planing all my activities ahead of time and following such plans, i use apps like MS Calender in order to not only manage my future activities but also to manage my daily and hourly tasks.

 4. **Are you a peoples person? and are you confident at speaking?**

     Replies could include:
-    * Having conducted many presentations in the forms of public speaking to a diverese audiance of diffrent age groups, genderes backgrounds and intrests i belive it has caused me to develop an extreame confidence when speaking with people and easily understand there needs.
+    * Having conducted many presentations in the forms of public speaking to a diverse audience of different age groups, genders backgrounds and interests i believe it has caused me to develop an extreme confidence when speaking with people and easily understand there needs.

 5. **How strong are your computer skills?**

     Replies could include:
-    * as someone who utilises the internet for all my career needs, ranging from conducting research to blog writing to general browsing and as someone who uses a suit of apps to manage time and task flows i belive i have a strong knowledge when it comes to technology.
+    * as someone who utilizes the internet for all my career needs, ranging from conducting research to blog writing to general browsing and as someone who uses a suit of apps to manage time and task flows i believe i have a strong knowledge when it comes to technology.

 6. **Why do you want to enter the travel industry?**

     Replies could include:
-    * Having always wanted to travel the world i find my self taking an intrest towards countries causing me to continuesly read and research about the worlds diffrent countries and the experiances of a traveler, thus giving me a strong passion towards travel and helping people choose the right experiance.
+    * Having always wanted to travel the world i find my self taking an interest towards countries causing me to continuously read and research about the worlds different countries and the experience's of a traveler, thus giving me a strong passion towards travel and helping people choose the right experience.

-7. **How strong are your geagraphy skills?**
+7. **How strong are your geography skills?**

     Replies could include:
-    * As i have taken several geagraphy releated subjects at university and recived a distinction average in most of these subjects i belive i have excellent knowledge when it comes to geography.
+    * As i have taken several geography related subjects at university and received a distinction average in most of these subjects i believe i have excellent knowledge when it comes to geography.

 ### Client
 1. **Which countries have you traveled?**

     Replies could include:
-    * I have been to a total of two countries Britan and australia.
-Britan being the visited country as a tourist, in which i visited many destinations around london.
+    * I have been to a total of two countries Britain and australia.
+Britain being the visited country as a tourist, in which i visited many destinations around london.

 2. **What Did you enjoy most in your travels?**

     Replies could include:
-    * Meeting new people in london and experiancing this new culture and seeing its many similarities and diffrences to the australian culture.
+    * Meeting new people in london and experiencing this new culture and seeing its many similarities and differences to the australian culture.

 3. **what sites did you visit in your destinations?**

     Replies could include:
-    * I visited numerous historical attractions and museuims.
+    * I visited numerous historical attractions and museums.

-4. **what budget have you previously allocated to your trvels and what budget are you allocating now?**
+4. **what budget have you previously allocated to your travels and what budget are you allocating now?**

     Replies could include:
     * I have not allocated a strict budget for my previous travel and was flexible with my spending, i ended up spending somewhere in the range of 5K and i am planing to roughly spend the same amount this time.

-5. **what type of experiance do you wish to enjoy during this travel**
+5. **what type of experience do you wish to enjoy during this travel**

     Replies could include:
-    * I wish to view more historical sites and experiance a more diverse culture.
+    * I wish to view more historical sites and experience a more diverse culture.

 ## Use case Narratives